KiCad/kicad-library-utils/README.md

     # run the script passing the files to be checked
     ./checklib.py path_to_lib1 path_to_lib2

+    # to check a specific component you can use the -c flag
+    ./checklib.py -c component_name path_to_lib1

     # run the following command to see other options
     ./checklib.py -h